Mississippi artist draws inspiration from plants, ecology - NewsBreak

 Mississippi artist draws inspiration from plants, ecology

-When Nicole Dikon was in high school in Florida, she thought she wanted to be a marine biologist.
+TUPELO, Miss.
+(AP) — When Nicole Dikon was in high school in Florida, she thought she wanted to be a marine biologist.
 That notion changed when she got to community college.
 “I started taking art classes, and I tried other things, but art is what stuck,” said Dikon, 31.
-“My paternal grandfather was a watercolor and landscape painter, and my mom also went to school for painting, so art was pretty much taught to me from the beginning.”www.kansascity.com
+“My paternal grandfather was a watercolor and landscape painter, and my mom also went to school for painting, so art was pretty much taught to me from the beginning.”fremonttribune.com

 Comments / 0